Art-n-MathS/PlotToSat/README.md

 create a Google Cloud account first and verification is done by providing a credit card.
 As long as PlotToSat and, consequently GEE, are used for non-commercial purposes, as per current regulations, there are no associated charges.
-More info at Section Installation.
+More info at Section 2 (#secinstallation).

 ``` {#lst:region style="mystyle" label="lst:region"}